Planning a Course of Study

 Students graduating with a cumulative GPA of 3.50 or above will have the degree conferred as follows: 3.50-3.74, cum laude; 3.75-3.89, magna cum laude; 3.90-4.00, summa cum laude.
 The appropriate designations will appear on the diploma.

 Honor Roll/Dean’s List

 At the conclusion of each semester of the school year, students who have carried a minimum of 12 semester hours and who have attained the following grade point averages will be included in the honors group indicated:

 ||Distinguished Dean’s List

 Southern Adventist University is committed to assist every student in the area of academic advisement.
 Full-time students are assigned an academic adviser from their major field and are recommended to consult with their advisers before registering for classes.
-New students are encouraged to contact the First Year Advising office before registering for classes.

 The responsibility of meeting graduation requirements belongs to the individual student.
 In planning their schedules all students should carefully follow the instructions in the Catalog, recommendations of their advisers, and print a degree audit from the web.
 In the event of a discrepancy between an adviser’s word and the Catalog, final interpretation of graduation requirements rests with the Records and Advisement Office.
 An effective tool to use in registering is the Academic Advising Guide which can be found at http://southern.edu/records.
 The Guide provides a sequence of courses to take each semester of the program/major.